clarkep/LKey/README.md

-LKey
+Lkey
 ======
-LKey is a MIDI keyboard that can play chords with a single keypress.
+Lkey is a MIDI keyboard that can play chords with a single keypress.

 Requirements
 -------------